Andover-Robotics/software-docs/docs/opmodes/telemetry-and-debugging.md

 ---
-description: Troubleshooting is inevitable, so here are some tools.
+summary: Troubleshooting is inevitable, so here are some tools.
 ---

 # Telemetry and Debugging